coachshea/knitLatex/README.md

 Setting booktabs = TRUE sets the defaults of the toprule, midrule, and bottomrule arguments to \\toprule, \\midrule, and \\bottomrule respectively.
-When using booktabs rules, regardless of whether you set booktabs = TRUE or set them individually, make sure to include \\usepackage{booktabs} in your latex document.
+When using booktabs rules, regardless of whether you set booktabs = TRUE or set them individually, make sure to include \\usepackage{booktabs} in your LaTeX document.
 When booktabs is not set, xTab looks for the value of kLat.xTab.booktabs, then kLat.booktabs, then defaults to FALSE.